Configuring an SMTP Security Policy

 SPF verification

-Conduit performs a live DNS SPF lookup against the envelope sender domain and
+Conduit does a live DNS SPF lookup against the envelope sender domain and the

-the connecting IP.
-Mail that fails the SPF check is rejected at DATA with
+connecting IP address.
+Mail that fails the SPF check is rejected at DATA, with

 In the web UI